India's HDFC Bank signs multi-year data and technology deal with Refinitiv | Business

 HDFC Bank, India's largest private sector lender, will get comprehensive access to Refinitiv's data and products under the agreement, enabling cost savings across several bank divisions, the companies said in a joint statement.
 The terms of the agreement were not disclosed.

-The lender will also enable its users with Refinitiv Workspace, which provides access to tools including real-time market data, news and fundamentals data.
+HDFC Bank will also get access to Refinitiv Workspace, which provides access to tools including real-time market data, news and fundamentals data.
+The lender will use the Workspace to provide data analysis to its treasury customers.
 "With this collaboration we will get comprehensive access to Refinitiv's content and capabilities across our whole business which will enable us to achieve further efficiency and growth," said Ashish Parthasarthy, treasurer, HDFC Bank.

 Thomson Reuters , which owns Reuters News, has a minority shareholding in LSEG.